coldfire05b/admissioncoddfat/FinalAdmissionStatus.md

 Hi **[Name]**,

 We are grateful for the time you spent on your application to CodePath.
+Your credentials are impressive and we would definitely love to have you onboard.
 However, we regret to inform you that we cannot process your application due to the following reason/s:

 - ***[put eligibilty concern here]***